LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

 BackBLAST-Gene-Cluster-Finder
 ==========================

-A toolkit for finding and visualizing gene clusters across multiple bacterial genres.
+A toolkit for finding and visualizing gene clusters across multiple bacterial genomes.